 Accepting a task

-In the regular course of running operations, an APM team will have to process tasks and projects.
+In the regular course of running operations, an AP team will have to process tasks and projects.

 Acceptance means, the team member assigned to a task must evaluate all inputs received for the task.
 These can be files, documents, emails, notes, transcripts of conversations etc..